DigiBP/Team-Apples/README.md

 ## 2. Sent e-mail with URL links
 - When a new registry is added to the CRM system, a trigger is initiated.
-- An email is automatically generated using the "Gmail-Sent an E-mail" module.
-The email includes details retrieved from the CRM, such as customer information, order details, or any other relevant data.
+- An email is automatically generated using the "Gmail - Sent an E-mail" module.
+- The scenario retrieves data from the CRM, such as customer information, order details, or any other relevant data.
 - The email is sent to the client without any human interaction.
 This step is automated, meaning that the system handles it automatically without requiring manual intervention.

 ### Scenario